-The Town had no long-term debt obligations at June 30, 2020.
+The Town had no long-term debt obligations on June 30, 2021.

-7. Compensated Absences
+8. Compensated Absences

-The vacation and sick policy of the Town provide for the accumulation of up to twenty-two days earned vacation leave with such leave being fully vested when earned.
+The vacation and sick policy of the Town provide for the accumulation of up to fifteen days sick leave with such leave being fully vested when earned.
 For the Town's government-wide an expense and a liability for compensated absences and the salary-related payments are recorded as the leave is earned.
 The Town has assumed a first-in, first-out method of using accumulated compensated time.
 The portion of that time that is estimated to be used in the next fiscal year has been designated as a current liability in the government-wide financial statements.